Sahaliyan: Life

 Sahaliyan was born as a son of Second Primary Princess Consort Lilie of the First Rank, lady Yehe Nara on 19 June 1604 in Liaodong.
 Sahaliyan enjoyed Hong Taiji's favour since young, which resulted in his loyalty to Hong Taiji.
+He was considered to be among the most well-educated Manchu nobles of the early Qing period, being highly literate in Chinese, Manchu, and Mongolian.

 Military and political career

 Sahalian's military career started as early as in Tianming era, when he raided Chahar and Khorchin in 1625 with army consisting of 5 thousand soldiers.
-In 1626, he conquered Khalkha tribes together with his father, Daišan.That same year, he was granted a title of prince of the third rank together with Yoto and other imperial princes.
+In 1626, he conquered Khalkha tribes together with his father, Daišan.
+That same year, he was granted a title of prince of the third rank together with Yoto and other imperial princes.
 Sahaliyan was reluctant to accept the title as he claimed incompetence and declared his loyalty to Khan.
 Nevertheless, it was Sahaliyan who laid a groundwork to election of Hong Taiji as a Khan.

 Infliction in Manggultai's accident

 Actually, when Manggūltai was deposed in 1633, it was Sahaliyan who arrested princess Mangguji, Nurhaci's third daughter.
 The reasons were Mangguji's request to Degelei to murder her second prince consort and the cold relationship between her and Hong Taiji.
 Hong Taiji saw Mangguji and her brother, Degelei, as enemies and therefore wanted to murder them.
 In 1635, Mangguji was murdered with her second daughter, whom Hong Taiji's son Hooge had rejected as a wife.